studiopengpeng/ASCOMETAL/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 See the all of widgets in action here -

-<a href="http://portfoliotheme.org/siteorigin-widgets" title="Livemesh SiteOrigin Widgets Demo Site"><strong>LIVE DEMO</strong></a>.
+<a href="http://portfoliotheme.org/siteorigin-widgets" title="Livemesh SiteOrigin Widgets Demo Site"><strong>LIVE DEMO</strong></a> | <a href="http://portfoliotheme.org/products/livemesh-siteorigin-widgets-pro/" title="Livemesh SiteOrigin Widgets Premium Version"><strong>PRO Version</strong></a>.

 The plugin comes with the following widgets. <strong>Almost all of the widgets come with a dark version.</strong> -

 <ul>
 <li>Services that capture what you can offer for your clients/customers.</li>
-<li>Responsive Tabs that function seamlessly across all devices and resolutions.</li>
+<li><a href="http://portfoliotheme.org/siteorigin-widgets/tabs-and-accordions/" title="Responsive Tabs and Accordion Widgets">Responsive Tabs</a> that function seamlessly across all devices and resolutions.</li>
-<li>Accordion/Toggle that capture collapsible content panels when space is limited.</li>
+<li><a href="http://portfoliotheme.org/siteorigin-widgets/tabs-and-accordions/" title="Responsive Tabs and Accordion Widgets">Accordion/Toggle</a> that capture collapsible content panels when space is limited.</li>
 <li>Heading styles to capture effective headings for your page sections.</li>
 <li>Team Profiles widgets to display all the team members.</li>
 <li>Odometer to show impressive numbers pertaining to your work or company.</li>